Learning Communities

 Third year students who are newly accepted into a program (and have not participated in SLC previously) can be considered for enrolment into a SLC and are encouraged to apply.

 No, your peer mentors are not tutors.
-Peer mentors are upper-year students who are here to support you, share their experiences and facilitate your SLC sessions along with staff and faculty advisors.
+Peer mentors are upper-year students here to support you, share their experiences and facilitate your SLC sessions along with staff and faculty advisors.

 Yes.
 Recognized Study Groups (RSG) are student-led study groups of up to eight classmates enrolled in the same Faculty of Arts & Science course.
 RSGs are available to help you make friends in your courses, better understand course material, prepare for tests and exams, learn study skills and stay focused.
 You can apply to lead or join an RSG for one of your courses at the start of the term.
 You can also search for additional opportunities within your department or program.